-Penalties for violating these provisions include a misdemeanor charge, with fines up to $500 and possible jail time of up to 60 days.
+Penalties for violating these provisions include a misdemeanor charge, with fines up to $500 and potential jail time of up to 60 days.
 Additionally, if a violation results in property damage, injury, or death, the driver's privileges may be suspended for 90 days, six months, or two years, respectively.
-The bill also imposes increased penalties for violations that occur concurrently with other traffic offenses, with fines ranging from $1,000 to $5,000 and potential jail time of up to six months.
+The bill also stipulates increased penalties for violations that occur concurrently with other traffic offenses, imposing fines between $1,000 and $5,000 or additional jail time.

 Statutes affected: